 Learning basic grammar skills is essential for children as they develop the ability to read and write.
-Instead of creating worksheets or purchasing a homeschool curriculum, use these free worksheets to help your children learn important skills.
+Instead of creating worksheets or purchasing a homeschool curriculum, use these free printable PDF worksheets to help your children learn important skills.
+Click on the worksheet to download and print the activity page and attached answer key.
+Consult the Adobe Guide if you have any problems.

 Proper nouns often confuse children.
-The following worksheet helps children practice identifying proper nouns by highlighting them in sentences and circling the capital letters.
+This worksheet helps children practice identifying proper nouns by highlighting them in sentences and circling the capital letters.

 Singular and Plural Nouns

 Children must learn that plural nouns have different spellings than singular nouns.
-On the following chart, children fill in the singular and plural forms of common nouns.
+On this chart, children fill in the singular and plural forms of common nouns next to images of those objects.

 Understanding basic conjunctions helps children learn to combine ideas and sentences.
-Begin with the basic conjunctions on this worksheet as children determine whether the correct conjunctions are used to combine the sentences.
+Begin with the basic conjunctions "and," "but," and "or" on this worksheet as children determine whether the correct conjunctions are used to combine the sentences.

 Articles help distinguish between specific and common nouns.
-Have children add the articles to help this short passage make sense.
+Have children add the articles "a," "an," or "the" to help this short passage make sense.

-If the words are mixed up, a sentence does not make any sense.
-Help your children put these words in order to make simple sentences.
+If the words are out of place, a sentence does not make any sense.
+Help your children put these words in the correct order to make simple sentences.

 Children in third through fifth grade begin to write more on their own and learn to construct more complex sentences.
-In order to write these sentences, children must be able to distinguish between and add the following components to their writing:
+In order to write these sentences, children must be able to distinguish between and add complex components to their writing.

 At this level, children begin to learn about the three main verb tenses and distinguish between them.
 Use this worksheet to help children identify the verb tenses in the sentences.